Amazon Storefronts empower brands big and small to stand out in a competitive marketplace.

 Custom source tags are particularly helpful as they allow you to measure your offline traffic.
-You can use specific tags for specific campaigns to measure their effectiveness both in driving traffic and in driving sales.
+You can use specific tags for specific campaigns to measure their effectiveness both in driving traffic and sales.
 You can use the link above to learn more about them.

-Storefront insights is something you should be looking at regularly to see the effectiveness of your campaigns.
+Store insights is something you should be looking at regularly to see the effectiveness of your campaigns.
 Make sure you are working the available KPIs into your Amazon strategy’s strategic objectives.

 Closing Summary/Key Takeaways

 - Amazon Storefronts are for building your brand